Make your own Boondoggle Keychains!

 I sold it by the yard so kids could make their own boondoggle keychains.
 I can't remember selling actual finished product though, because the real fun is in the making them.

-Some people call these boondoggle keychains scoubidou's, craft lace, plastic weaving, scoobies, plastic lacing cord, gimps, gymps, plastic lanyards, and more!
+Some people call these boondoggle keychains scoubidou's, craft lace, plastic cord, color lanyard string kit, plastic weaving, scoobies, plastic lacing cord, gimps, gymps, gimp string, plastic lanyards, plastic string and more!

 What do you call them?